-ANSWER: Defendant Mohammed objects to the terms "crew" and "criminal misconduct" as argumentative, vague and undefined.
-Without waiver, upon the advice of counsel, Defendant Mohammed respectfully invokes the rights guaranteed to him by the Fifth Amendment of the United States Constitution regarding the subject matter of this paragraph.
-Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the remaining allegations contained in this paragraph.
+ANSWER: Defendant Mohammed objects to the term "criminal misconduct" as argumentative, vague and undefined.
+Without waiver, Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the remaining allegations contained in this paragraph.

 12. The scope of this misconduct cannot be overstated.